FINNISH ICE REPORT 26.03.2015

-In the southern Bay of Bothnia there is 10-35 cm thick fast ice in the archipelago.
-Farther out drifting ice floes in places.
+In the southern Bay of Bothnia there is in places 10-35 cm thick fast ice in the inner archipelago.

-In the Quark there is 10-35 cm thick fast ice in the archipelago.
-There is openings in the ice field.
-Farther out open water.
+In the Quark there is rotten fast ice in the archipelago.
+There are openings in the ice field.

-In the Sea of Bothnia there is 5-20 cm thick fast ice in the archipelago.
+In the Sea of Bothnia there is rotten ice in places in the inner archipelago.

-In the eastern Gulf of Finland there is 10-30 cm thick fast ice in the inner archipelago.
-In the Gulf of Vyborg and the Gulf of St Petersburg there is 25-40 cm thick fast ice.
-Farther out 5-20 cm thick very close ice to the line Bolsoi Fiskar - Schepelevski.
+In the eastern Gulf of Finland there is rotting fast ice in the inner archipelago.
+In the Gulf of Vyborg there is 20-35 cm thick rotting fast ice.
+Farther out approximately to the line Bolshoi Fiskar - Schepelevski there is 5-20 cm thick drift ice with varying concentration.

-Icebreakers: Kontio, Otso and Frej assist in the Bay of Bothnia.
+Icebreakers: Frej and Zeus assist in the Bay of Bothnia.

 Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels: